 You can currently get a two-month action plan of exactly what to do to grow your blog’s traffic and income when joining Build Blog Freedom.

-How it my blog progressing in its eighth month?
+How my blog is progressing in its eighth month

 As mentioned above, Site 1 was started in mid September so it is currently in its eighth month.